-- After allowing the baking soda paste to sit on the stain for at least 5 minutes, rinse the fabric thoroughly.
+- After allowing the baking soda paste to sit on the stain for at least five minutes, rinse the fabric thoroughly.

 - Examine the area that was stained to make sure all traces were removed.
 Spinach can sometimes leave a slightly yellowed area on the outer rim of the stain.
 If necessary, repeat the previous steps until the stain is gone.
 If necessary, continue to the last step.

 - Rub the stain with a stain remover stick, gel, or spray.
-Allow the solution to sit for at least 5 minutes.
-After 5 minutes, wash in the washing machine with a liquid detergent.
+Allow the solution to sit for at least five minutes.
+After five minutes, wash in the washing machine with a liquid detergent.

 If you leave a spinach stain on furniture, it can quickly attract other types of dirt that will cling to it, leaving an even more unsightly stain and a more difficult challenge to remove.
 If you don't take action, the stain may even become permanent.